Pinwheel Scheduling with Real Periods: A Warm-Up: Case of Two Distinct Real Values

 \section{A Warm-Up: Case of Two Distinct Real Values}

 To demonstrate the idea of the proof of our main theorem, Theorem~\ref{thm:real_3_distinct}, for a simpler case, we first attempt to prove a weaker theorem for the case of two distinct real values, Theorem~\ref{thm:real_2_distinct}.
 We mention that this can be obtained as a corollary of Theorem~\ref{thm:real_2_density_1} and Lemma~\ref{lem:partitioning} below. \begin{theorem} If a real-valued instance $A$ consists of two distinct values and satisfies $D(A) \leq \frac{5}{6}$, then $A$ is schedulable. \end{theorem} The following two lemmas play an important role.
 All schedulability throughout this paper, except for that of some individual instances, is derived from these lemmas.
-Please see in Lemma~\ref{lem:monotonicity} that the same schedule remains valid for the new instance. \begin{lemma}[{\cite[Lemma~3 (1)]{10.1145/3618260.3649757}}] If a schedule $S$ is valid for a real-valued instance $(a_{i})_{i \in [k]}$, then $S$ is valid also for the instance obtained by replacing some period~$a_{j}$ ($j \in [k]$) by a real $b \geq a_{j}$. \end{lemma} \begin{lemma}[{\cite[Lemma~3 (2)]{10.1145/3618260.3649757}}] If a real-valued instance $(a_{i})_{i \in [k]}$ is schedulable, so is the instance obtained by replacing some period~$a_{j}$ ($j \in [k]$) by $q$ copies of $q a_{j}$ for any $q \in \mathbb{N}$. \end{lemma} Lemma~\ref{lem:real_2_exact} below states that any real-valued instance with two periods and density exactly $\frac{5}{6}$ is schedulable.
-Instead of such an instance $(a_{1}, \frac{1}{\frac{5}{6} - \frac{1}{a_{1}}})$ itself, we focus on its projection $a_{1}$.
+Note in Lemma~\ref{lem:monotonicity} that the same schedule remains valid for the new instance. \begin{lemma}[{\cite{10.1145/3618260.3649757,KawamuraPNAS}}] If a schedule $S$ is valid for a real-valued instance $(a_{i})_{i \in [k]}$, then $S$ is valid also for the instance obtained by replacing some period~$a_{j}$ ($j \in [k]$) by a real $b \geq a_{j}$. \end{lemma} \begin{lemma}[{\cite{10.1145/3618260.3649757,KawamuraPNAS}}] If a real-valued instance $(a_{i})_{i \in [k]}$ is schedulable, so is the instance obtained by replacing some period~$a_{j}$ ($j \in [k]$) by $q$ copies of $q a_{j}$ for any $q \in \mathbb{N}$. \end{lemma} Lemma~\ref{lem:real_2_exact} below states that any real-valued instance with two periods and a density of exactly $\frac{5}{6}$ is schedulable.
+Instead of such an instance $(a_{1}, \frac{1}{\frac{5}{6} - \frac{1}{a_{1}}})$ itself, we focus on the value $a_{1} \in \mathbb{R}$ as the projection of the instance onto the real line.
 Note that the condition $\frac{6}{5} < a_{1} \leq \frac{12}{5}$ in the statement ensures, without loss of generality, that the periods are ordered in non-decreasing order.
-Lemmas~\ref{lem:monotonicity}, \ref{lem:partitioning}, and \ref{lem:real_2_exact} immediately imply Theorem~\ref{thm:real_2_distinct}. \begin{lemma} Every real-valued instance $A = (a_{1}, \frac{1}{\frac{5}{6} - \frac{1}{a_{1}}})$ with $\frac{6}{5} < a_{1} < \frac{12}{5}$ satisfies at least one of the following conditions and the schedule $S$ defined there is valid for instance $A$:
+Lemmas~\ref{lem:monotonicity}, \ref{lem:partitioning}, and \ref{lem:real_2_exact} immediately imply Theorem~\ref{thm:real_2_distinct}. \begin{lemma} Every real-valued instance $A = (a_{1}, \frac{1}{\frac{5}{6} - \frac{1}{a_{1}}})$ with $\frac{6}{5} < a_{1} < \frac{12}{5}$ satisfies at least one of the following conditions and the schedule $S$ defined there is valid for the instance $A$:

 (i)~If $\frac{6}{5} < a_{1} \leq \frac{3}{2}$, then,

 which is represented as $|111112|$.

 (ii)~If $\frac{3}{2} \leq a_{1} \leq 2$, then,